hiyin/ragomics-doc/source/zh/docs/main/index.md

 After filling in the analysis requirements, the user clicks **"Next"**, Ragomics will display the user’s original requirements alongside the AI-optimized version.
 Users can compare the two and click the **"Edit"** (![edit-button](../../img/agent/edit-button.png)) button to edit.
 If the user is dissatisfied with the current AI-generated optimized result, they can click the **"Refresh"** (![refresh-button](../../img/agent/refresh-button.png)) button to refresh it.

 The user needs to select the final requirements text to use and click the **"Confirm"** button.
-In the next step, the user must choose between querying analysis pipelines from the [<span style="color: #00bfff;">Pipeline Template Library</span>](#pipeline-template-library) or generating an analysis pipeline directly through AI.
+In the next step, the user must choose between querying analysis pipelines from the [<span style="color: #00bfff;">Pipeline Template</span>](#pipeline-template) or generating an analysis pipeline directly through AI.
 After generation, they can click the **"Import"** button to bring the current generated analysis pipeline into the analysis panel.
 -->
 ## <span style="color: #00bfff;"><strong>AI Parameter</strong></span>
 If users encounter difficulties when filling in the parameters for an analysis node, they can click the AI Parameter button at the bottom-left of the parameter panel.
 In the popup menu, users can select either **"Fill All Parameters"** or **"Complete Unfilled Parameters"**.